 GROUNDING PRACTICES: Establish practices that will keep you grounded in our faith and values, and will sustain you when things get difficult.
 Practices might include opening and closing your meetings with meditative words or prayer; starting with a brief personal check-in; using song or poetry.
-Choose practices that remind you and your team of the spiritual grounding for your justice commitments.
-You will find links for readings and other resources in our Appendices.
+Choose practices that remind you and your group team of the spiritual grounding for your justice commitments.
+You will find some readings and other resources in our Appendix

 SCHEDULE: Create a plan and schedule for your team based on the structures and processes your congregation uses for social justice engagement and decision-making.
-Remember that reaching agreement on a big decision like Sanctuary can take many months.

-LEADERSHIP: If you have a minister, director of religious education, or social justice coordinator, engage them early and often.
+LEADERSHIP: If you have a minister, direct of religious education, or social justice coordinator, engage them early and often.
 Invite them to meetings, keep them updated, and invite them to discuss their perspectives on the issues.
 You will need the leadership and confidence of these religious professionals to help you bring the information and discernment to the congregation as a whole.

 CONTINUAL EDUCATION: As the Leadership Team, make a commitment to continue your own education about immigration justice issues.
-This will also help you present the books, films and other tools that will help educate the congregation.
+This will also help you present the books, films and other tools to the congregation.